 In addition to the above festival activities, the Canada Day celebrations at Abbotsford Exhibition Park feature free outdoor cultural entertainment in the afternoon and concerts in the evening.

-Below is a list of the entertainers and groups that performed on the Community Stage last year in the afternoon.
-We expect 2021 details to be similar.
+Below is a list of the entertainers and groups that performed on the Community Stage in 2019.
+We expect lineups in future years to be similar.

 - 1:25 pm – Gurmat Centre Gatka